Greenphlem/ulauncher-searx/README.md

 ![Screenshot](screenshot.png)

 This Ulauncher extension enables you to use the Searx engine.
+Modified to allow adding custom instances as well as a few other configurable options

 ## Install